Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 NYLAG Comment - Member should have transition rights with care transferred to a mainstream plan or FFS through the local DSS.

-7. No longer in need of a Community Based Long Term Services and Supports (CBLTSS) for more than 120 days.
+ix.
+No longer in need of a Community Based Long Term Services and Supports (CBLTSS) for more than 120 days.

 This reason is applicable to all MLTC plan types (MLTC, MAP and PACE).
 The plan is required to initiate the involuntary disenrollment with NYMC within five (5) business days of the comprehensive reassessment.

 The plan must submit the CHA with the Managed Long Term Care Involuntary Disenrollment Request Form to NYMC.
+See notice to member and other procedures here

 What happens after disenrollment -- the Enrollee will be disenrolled to FFS.
 The disenrollment confirmation notice will indicate that the Enrollee should contact NYMC to discuss enrollment options that may be available to them.